 Writers need one another for feedback and community, but also to generate ideas and foster learning.
 In this workshop writers will have the opportunity to come together to evaluate published work as well as that of our peers.
 This workshop will be demanding in that you will be expected to read 30-40 pages of material every week (both published work and that of your peers), to prepare written feedback for your peers' work for each two-hour class session, and to submit at least two original pieces of writing for workshop during the course.
 Through the course of our time together you'll discover how to take creative risks and engage thoughtfully with fellow writers.
 You'll leave with a toolbox of ideas and the creative spark you need to keep writing.

-During each session we will discuss Hoover's book for insight into what makes for compelling reading, generate new work, and also workshop two original short pieces (short stories or memoir essays; each writer may submit up to 10 pp. for each session).
+During each session we will discuss Johnson's book for insight into what makes for compelling reading, generate new work, and also workshop two original short pieces (short stories or memoir essays; each writer may submit up to 10 pp. for each session).
 Together we will work to figure out your writing strengths, and we will also identify areas for improvement all while helping you better understand your voice.
-Your tuition includes a new copy of The Quickening.
+Your tuition includes a new copy of Trespasses.

 Who is the Instructor?